biojs/edu/series/101/30_modularity.md

 ~~~

 Congratulations!
-You parsed a string by reusing a common biojs algorithm.
+You parsed a string by reusing a common BioJS algorithm.

 5) Reuse your component in the web
 ----------------------------------